 Ramp time and expectations

-The learning curve for the SDR function is steepest during the first month after hire, then the duties of the role become more and more intuitive over time.
+The learning curve for the SDR function is steepest during the first month after hire, and then the duties of the role become more and more intuitive over time.
 The 2018 SDR Metric Report found that a newly hired SDR takes around three months to ramp to full productivity, but we typically expect our SDRs to be near full productivity after the first 30 days.

 After one month in the role, we expect an SDR to have nailed their daily processes and to have made noticeable improvements when speaking with contacts and understanding buyers’ needs.
 Of course, you will often need to revise your metrics of success as results can vary by SDR or by each offering and its sales cycle.

 One of the most prevalent challenges of building and maintaining an SDR team is keeping reps motivated to do their job and do it well.
 We’ve found that the key to successfully motivating the team is to establish consistency throughout all processes in place.

 Providing SDRs with a consistent daily routine, a reliable system of feedback, practical ongoing training opportunities, as well as an efficient hiring process to kick things off prevents reps from second-guessing their progress in the role and their contributions to the team.

 Keeping reps motivated is a lot easier than changing the behavior of unmotivated employees.
 For each incoming applicant, explore what drives them in their career, and only hire the people who show a strong motivation to succeed.